miroapp/app-examples/automate-user-management/README.md

 ## Intro
-This example explains how to add and remove members from your team, based on data from external source.
+This example explains how to add and remove members from your team, based on data from an external source.

-For example, add new Miro user to a team when new mew user joins specific slack channel, and remove user from Miro team when user leaves slack channel.
+For example, add new Miro user to a team when new mew user joins a specific slack channel, and remove a user from Miro team when a user leaves Slack channel.

 ### Use case data flow